-\begin{lemma} The ZX-to-ZW translation functor $\iXW$ preserves the semantics, that is, $\interp{\iXW[D]} = \interp{D}$ for any ZX-diagram $D$. \end{lemma} To verify this lemma, it suffices to apply the computational basis states to both the original ZX-diagram $D$ and its translated ZW-diagram $\iXW[D]$.
-By evaluating these diagrams under all possible computational basis inputs, we can confirm that their interpretations yield identical results.
+The translations of the remaining generators, the identity and the swap, are trivial. \begin{lemma} The ZX-to-ZW translation functor $\iXW$ preserves the semantics, that is, $\interp{\iXW[D]} = \interp{D}$ for any ZX-diagram $D$. \end{lemma} To verify this lemma, it suffices to apply the computational basis states to both the original ZX-diagram $D$ and its translated ZW-diagram $\iXW[D]$.
+By evaluating these diagrams under all possible computational basis inputs, we can verify their equivalence under interpretations.

-\subsection{ZW-to-ZX translation}
+\subsection{ZW-to-ZX Translation}

 Here, we define the \emph{ZW-to-ZX translation functor}, $\iWX : \ZWf \to \ZXf$.
 On objects, we have $\iWX[\lst{a_i}_{i=1}^n] = \lst{a_i+1}_{i=1}^n$.
 On morphisms, we show how it maps the generators of $\ZWf$ to the generators of $\ZXf$; the other morphisms can be defined compositionally: $\iWX[D_1 \otimes D_2 ] =\iWX[D_1] \otimes \iWX[D_2]$, and $\iWX[D_1 \circ D_2 ] =\iWX[D_1] \circ \iWX[D_2]$.
 For $B = \sum_{i = 1}^{n} b_i$,